gatling/frontline-cloud-doc/content/tutorials/gac/index.md

     # Locations configuration (mandatory)
     # Map of objects "key1" {...}, "key2" {...}, "key3"{...}
     locations {
+      # Mixing managed and private locations is not supported.
+      # Ensure all your locations are either managed or private for a given simulation.

+      # Managed location:
       # Configuration by region
       # Available regions:
       #  - "US West - N. California"